SemchaAI/next-ts-shop/README.md

 5. Optimization for google bots(lighthouse).
 6. Using grids to understand their benefits.
 7. Mini fsd classification for components.
+8. Middleware limited access based on cookies for admin panel of project.

 # commands